 Simply telling an insurance company you have been injured in an accident usually isn’t enough for them to agree to compensate you.
 They will want details of an exact diagnosis from a medical doctor, and they may deny your claim altogether until you submit this proof to the claims representative.

 In some cases, insurers will attempt to avoid their financial responsibility by claiming that the victim’s injuries were preexisting or caused by something other than their accident.
 This is especially true if a victim has previous suffered from an injury caused by another incident that is similar to what they are presently claiming for the car accident.

 Medical records containing a doctor’s opinion about the exact cause of the victim’s injuries may be suitable evidence for countering an insurance company’s argument in this type of situation.
 If a person has previously suffered from a similar injury, the doctor may acknowledge that the injury was preexisting but had been exacerbated, or that the previous injury had been completely healed and is unrelated to this incident.
 It all depends upon the specific facts and circumstances of your case.

 If you or a loved one has been injured in a car accident and you are frustrated by the insurance company denying the claim, it is important to understand your legal rights and options for resolving the case.
 In many cases, it may be in your best interests to at least consult with an experienced car accident attorney about your legal rights.

-Davis Law Group offers free case evaluation to car accident victims, and there is no obligation to hire us if you do request a free case review.
+Award-winning personal injury lawyer Chris Davis of Davis Law Group offers free case evaluation to car accident victims, and there is no obligation to hire us if you do request a free case review.
 Use the contact form on this page to request a free case evaluation, or call our office in Seattle at (206) 727-4000.